-The Right Honourable Baroness Shreela Flather, LLB, JP, DL Windsor And Maidenhead
+The Right Honourable Baroness Shreela Flather, LLB, JP, DL Windsor And Maidenhead.

 Baroness Flather was born in Lahore, British India.
-She is married to Gary Flather, QC. and they have two sons.
+She is married to Gary Flather, QC and they have two sons.
 She studied law at University College London and is now a Fellow of UCL.
 She was called to the Bar at the Inner Temple.

 Baroness Flather has served on a number of public bodies including the Commission for Racial Equality; Police Complaints Board and the Lord Chancellor's Legal Aid Advisory Committee.
 She was the UK delegate to the Economic and Social Committee of the European Committee and in 1994 she was appointed the UK representative on the European Advisory Commission on Racism and Xenophobia.
-Currently, she is a trustee of the Rajiv Gandhi Foundation (UK); a Governor of the Commonwealth Institute and a Director of Meridian Broadcasting Ltd.
+Currently, she is a trustee of the Rajiv Gandhi Foundation (UK), a Governor of the Commonwealth Institute, and a Director of Meridian Broadcasting Ltd.

 Baroness Ruth Lister

 Ruth Lister CBE became a Labour peer with the title Baroness Lister of Burtersett in February 2011.
 She is also Emeritus Professor of Social Policy at Loughborough University.
 She is a former Director of the Child Poverty Action Group and is now its Honorary President.
 She is a member of the Joint Committee on Human Rights.
-She is currently chair of the management committee of the pressure group Compass, a vice-chair of the Fair Pay Network and on the board of the Smith Institute.
-She served on the Commission on Social Justice, the Opsahl Commission into the Future of Northern Ireland, the Commission on Poverty, Participation and Power, the Fabian Commission on Life Chances and Child Poverty and the National Equality Panel.
+She is currently chair of the management committee of the pressure group Compass, vice-chair of the Fair Pay Network, and on the board of the Smith Institute.
+She served on the Commission on Social Justice, the Opsahl Commission into the Future of Northern Ireland, the Commission on Poverty, Participation and Power, the Fabian Commission on Life Chances and Child Poverty, and the National Equality Panel.

 She is a founding Academician of the Academy for Learned Societies for the Social Sciences and was elected a Fellow of the British Academy in 2009.
 She received a lifetime achievement award from the Social Policy Association in 2010.
-She has published widely around poverty, welfare state reform, gender and citizenship.
+She has published widely on poverty, welfare state reform, gender and citizenship.